chiefmikey/the-myspace/README.md

 Full stack recreation of a popular social networking platform

-- Engaged users by reducing time to first contentful paint with progressively rendered images
+- Engaged users by reducing time to First Contentful Paint with progressively rendered images
-- Expanded availability with single page URL navigation that creatively leverages React Router
+- Expanded availability to users with traditional URL navigation creatively leveraging React Router
-- Influenced client accessibility with dynamic string lengths clamped using LinesEllipsis
+- Improved client accessibility with dynamic string lengths clamped using LinesEllipsis

 ## 2007 called, it wants its Myspace profile back